GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 Ansible is great framework to start with.

-Currently Ansible is stuck somewhere version 1.9 and 2.0.
-2.0 has a lot of OpenStack goodness to it, but is pretty buggy if your environment isn't setup for later distributions.

 Ansible has the idea of 'playbooks'.
 These are just run scripts that we use to run common tasks like install a package or provision an instance.